The #1 recipe!

 Calculating THC Content

 In this instance, one gram of our Trainwreck weed contains 150mg of THC.
-If you use an ounce, or 28 grams, of this marijuana in your cup of butter, it means there is 4,200mg of THC (28 x 150) in your cannabutter.
+If you use an ounce (28 grams), it means there is 4,200mg of THC (28 x 150) in your cannabutter.

 - 1 cup (approximately 8-11 grams) of decarboxylated ground cannabis.
 This amount can make 1 – 1.5 cups of butter.
 You can use up to an ounce if you wish, but take note of the potency